Migrating from .NET Framework to .NET 10: An AI-Assisted Approach with Claude Code

 Next steps

-If you are planning a .NET Framework to .NET 10 migration, start with an assessment.
-Our Legacy .NET Assessment Framework provides a scoring model to evaluate your application’s migration readiness before committing resources.
+If you are planning a migration, start with an assessment.
+The Legacy .NET Assessment Framework provides a scoring model to evaluate modernisation readiness before committing resources.

-For the broader strategic context, including when modernisation is not the right answer, see our .NET modernisation playbook.
+For the broader strategic context, including when modernisation is not the right answer, see the .NET modernisation playbook.

 Ready to plan your migration?
 Book a free Legacy .NET Assessment consultation.